 Short answer: It depends on your workflow, but dictation can be as accurate as a carefully typed clinical note.

-Long answer: Every physician makes it a priority to write accurate clinical notes.
+Long answer: Every physician prioritizes accurate clinical notes.
 While doctors who dictate increasingly opt for fully-automated speech-to-text workflow, this isn’t universal.
 Some providers still send dictations to a third-party service where a professional transcriptionist edits and reviews their dictations.

 Unfortunately, researchers have found high average error rates using this type of off-site medical transcription.
 This may be because it took physicians in the study an average of four days to review and sign a dictated clinical document that they sent away for transcription.
 The lag time created by third-party transcription services makes room for errors that are often clinically significant.

-While voice recognition software has improved immensely in recent years, dictation errors are inevitable.
+While voice recognition software has improved immensely recently, dictation errors are inevitable.
 Existing research underscores the importance of manually reviewing your notes to ensure accuracy.

-Using the latest speech recognition software for instant dictation, physicians can ensure a clinical note that is 100 percent accurate, just as it would be with careful typing.
+Using the latest speech recognition software for instant dictation, physicians can ensure a clinical note that is 100% accurate, just as it would be with careful typing.